-The required capacity of FRR is determined by Elia as explained in BOX 4-6.

-derived from historic observations of system conditions and LFC block imbalances with the help of machine learning algorithms.
+The required FRR capacity is dimensioned by Elia for its LFC block.
+First, the needs are determined with a methodology presented in the LFC block operational agreement [ELI-15], subject to a public consultation and approval from the CREG.
+Since February 2020, this methodology has been based on a dynamic methodology with which Elia determines the up- and downward FRR needs each day based on a calculation of the imbalance risk.
+This risk is derived from historic observations of system conditions and LFC block imbalances with the help of machine learning algorithms.
 Results vary from around 1039 MW for upward FRR (rated power of the largest nuclear unit), and up to 1044 MW for downward FRR (rated export power of the Nemo Link interconnector).
 Note that the up- and downward aFRR needs are still fixed 'symmetrically' at 145 MW, although the implementation of a new 'dynamic' methodology is currently under discussion.
 The up- and downward mFRR needs are calculated as the difference between the total FRR needs and the aFRR needs.